finnrk/RotSph/example/wigner_dmatrix/README.md

        [ 0.4714, -0.0001,  0.0001, -0.7454, -0.0001,  0.    ,  0.4714],
        [ 0.3535, -0.    , -0.4565,  0.    , -0.4565,  0.5773, -0.3535]])
 ```
+which is exactly the same as the results obtained from pyscf.